longa16/longa16/README.md

 ###

-<p align="left">I’m currently in my last year of Computer Engineering.
-I’m really passionate about everything related to AI and Data Science, and I love geeking out over new machine learning trends.
+<p align="left">I’m really passionate about everything related to AI and Data Science, and I love geeking out over new machine learning trends.
 I'm looking forward to graduating soon and diving deeper into the data world!</p>

 ###